 - After the cluster is created, you can find the created cluster on the Clusters page in the console.

-- API Server Public Endpoint: the IP address and port that the Kubernetes API Server uses to provide services
+- API Server Public Endpoint: the IP address and port that the Kubernetes API server uses to provide services

-- You can use kubectl and run the
+- You can use kubectl to connect to the cluster and run the

-kubectl get nodecommand to connect to the cluster and view the information about the nodes in the cluster.
-For more information, see Use kubectl to connect to a cluster.
+kubectl get nodecommand to query information about the nodes in the cluster.
+For more information, see Use kubectl to connect to an ACK cluster.